 Repeated cycles of decreased oxygenation lead to very serious cardiovascular problems.
-Additionally, these individuals suffer from excessive daytime sleepiness, depression, and loss of concentration, diabetes, high blood pressure, obesity, and development of an enlarged neck.
+Additionally, these individuals suffer from excessive daytime sleepiness, depression, loss of concentration, diabetes, high blood pressure, obesity, and the development of an enlarged neck.

 Some patients have obstructions that are less severe called Upper Airway Resistance Syndrome (UARS).
 In either case, the individuals suffer many of the same symptoms.